dw-0/kiauh/README.md

 if you are using a Raspberry Pi.
 The [official Raspberry Pi Imager](https://www.raspberrypi.com/software/) is the simplest way to flash an image like this to an SD card.

-* Once you downloaded, installed and launched the Raspberry Pi Imager select `Choose OS -> Raspberry Pi OS (other)`: \
+* Once you have downloaded, installed and launched the Raspberry Pi Imager, select `Choose OS -> Raspberry Pi OS (other)`: \
 <p align="center">
   <img src="https://raw.githubusercontent.com/th33xitus/kiauh/master/resources/screenshots/rpi_imager1.png" alt="KIAUH logo" height="350">